GPAI's Parallel Problem Generator: AI That Rewrites the Problem and Redraws the Figure

 This is why generating complete exam variations has remained manual work.
 Until now.

-GPAI's Twin Problem Generator was released on July 8, 2026.
-The name captures the core idea: original and variation are twins — different on the surface, identical in structure.
+GPAI's Parallel Problem Generator was released on July 8, 2026.
+The name captures the core idea: original and variation are Parallels — different on the surface, identical in structure.
 They require the same concept, the same solution strategy, and the same level of reasoning to solve.
 Only the specific values and figures differ.

 "Automatically turn any problem into a similar one.
 Practice is infinite."